Ecommerce Share of Retail Sales (2020–2025)

 This figure is set to continue rising over the next few years.
-In 2022, the US ecommerce market share is projected at 17.3 percent.
+In 2023, the US ecommerce market share is forecast at 19.3 percent.
 By 2025, this will have increased to 23.6 percent.

 This is impressive growth, especially considering that as recently as 2019, the ecommerce share of retail sales in the US was at 11.0 percent.

-The growing adoption of ecommerce in the past year is the result of the coronavirus pandemic, which forced consumers to stay home and purchase products online.
+The growing adoption of ecommerce in the past two years is the result of the coronavirus pandemic, which forced consumers to stay home and purchase products online.
 In fact, US consumers spent 18 percent more on ecommerce in 2020, while expenditure in brick-and-mortar shops fell 14.0 percent.